BrianNewsom/passthegas.github.io/README.md

 Simple, beautiful gas cost splitting application featuring full fledged Google Maps integration.
 This repository contains all necessary code for running the webapp available at http://passthegas.github.io.

-##Auto-documentation
-We used [Docco](http://jashkenas.github.io/docco/) to do our autodocumentation.
-The files needed for this are found within the docs folder.
-Docco can be used as follows:
-* Install npm
-* $ sudo npm install -g docco
-* Write comments with markdown after the double slash
-* $ docco src/yourfile.js

 The code does not need to be built as it is html, and it should run by simply downloading the code and viewing index.html.
 It can also be seen live at the aforementioned url.